nmdra/nmdra.github.io/content/uses.md

 ## Terminal & Tools

 + My go-to setup for the terminal includes [Alacritty](https://github.com/alacritty/alacritty) as the emulator, [Zsh](https://www.zsh.org/) as my shell, and [Tmux](https://github.com/tmux/tmux/wiki) as a terminal multiplexer.
-It's a blazing-fast combo! 💻⚡

 + I really like using the terminal file manager [lf](https://github.com/gokcehan/lf) because it's super fast, highly customizable, and even supports image previews with a custom script.
-And when I need to manage files with a graphical interface, I turn to [Dolphin](https://invent.kde.org/system/dolphin).🖥️📂
+And when I need to manage files with a graphical interface, I turn to [Dolphin](https://invent.kde.org/system/dolphin).

 + To keep all my favorite web apps in check, I use [Ferdium](https://github.com/ferdium/ferdium-app).
-It helps me organize and manage apps like Discord, Notion, and more.
+It helps me organize and manage Web apps like Whatsapp, Discord, Notion, and more.
 Super handy!

 ## Media Player and Configuration

-+ I rely on **[MPV](https://github.com/mpv-player/mpv)** as my go-to media player, enhanced with a convenient [yt-dlp](https://github.com/yt-dlp/yt-dlp) hook, allowing seamless playback and stream youtube videos without nonsense 🎥🎵.
-You can found my [MPV-Config in here](https://github.com/nmdra/Dotfiles/tree/main/mpv).
++ I rely on **[MPV](https://github.com/mpv-player/mpv)** as my go-to media player with some custom configurations.

-I've added the following alias to my `.zshrc` file to easily listen to YouTube videos:
++ These are some scripts used with MPV:
+    - **kde-night-color.so**: Turn off Night Color when using MPV.
+    - **thumbfast.lua**: High-performance on-the-fly thumbnailer.
+    - **modernx.lua**: Modern OSC UI replacement.
+    - **playlistmanager.lua**: Playlist Manager.

++ You can find my [MPV Config here](https://github.com/nmdra/Dotfiles/tree/main/mpv).

++ I've set up an alias that allows me to enjoy YouTube without interruptions using the following command:

 ```bash
 ytmusic="mpv --vo=null --video=no --pause=no --no-video --term-osd-bar --loop-playlist=inf "
 ```

-This alias allows me to enjoy YouTube without interruptions, using the `$ ytmusic <YouTube Url>` command. 🎵🎧

 ## Theme, Font, and Color Scheme